SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/storage-and-computations/apache-spark/2022-08-07-spark-fundamentals.markdown

 hidden: true
 ---

+> **Writing in progress:** If you have any suggestions for improving the content or notice any inaccuracies, please email me at [hello@senthilnayagan.com](mailto:hello@senthilnayagan.com).
+Thanks!

 The necessity for data distribution over several computers arises from either the data being too massive to store on a single machine or the computation being too long to accomplish on a single machine.

 # Spark architecture